Professor Jerry Brotton, BA (Sussex) MA (Essex) PhD (QMUL)

 Recent and On-Going Research:

-My research continues to revolve around the history of mapping and early modern global exchange, with particular reference to the European and Islamic worlds.
-My book A History of the World in Twelve Maps, is being translated into twelve languages, and forms part of my ongoing research into the history of mapping.
-This includes my participation in a Leverhulme research network grant, led by Alfred Hiatt in English (PI) on early modern cartography between Europe and the Islamic world.
+My research is on the history of mapping and early modern global exchange, with particular reference to the European and Islamic worlds.
+My book A History of the World in Twelve Maps forms part of my research into the history of mapping.
+This includes my participation in a recent Leverhulme research network grant, led by Alfred Hiatt in English (PI) on early modern cartography between Europe and the Islamic world.
 I am also working with my long-time collaborator, Adam Lowe of Factum Arte, on a variety of cartographic projects, including the creation of a 3D map of the world as an art installation, digital conservation projects with the Bodleian Library and a projected exhibition at the Cini Foundation in Venice.
-I have recently published a popular book on cartography entitled Great Maps (Dorling Kindersley and the Smithsonian Institute) and am currently completing a monograph on Anglo-Islamic relations in the Elizabethan period (Penguin, 2016).
+In 2014 I published a popular book on cartography entitled Great Maps (Dorling Kindersley and the Smithsonian Institute).
+My next book is This Orient Isle: Elizabethan England and the Islamic World (Penguin, 2016).
 I am also working on a longer-term global history of discovery in the early modern period.

-I am a member of the Centre for Early Modern Mapping, News, and Networks (CEMMN.net) at Queen Mary, and a trustee of J.B.
-Harley Research Trust.
+I am a member of the Centre for Early Modern Mapping, News, and Networks (CEMMN.net) at Queen Mary, a trustee of J.B.
+Harley Research Trust, Associate Director of Global Shakespeare, and an associate of the People’s Palace Projects at Queen Mary.

 A History of the World in Twelve Maps (London: Allen Lane, 2012)